Karthika Deepam: Practices

 Buildings are decorated with oil lamps during the festival.

 A large ghee lamp is lit atop the Arunachala hill in Tiruvannamalai.

-On the occasion of the festival, people light clay oil lamps.
-The oil lamps are considered auspicious symbols and is believed to ward off evil forces, and usher in prosperity and joy.
+On the occasion of the festival, people light oil lamps usually made of clay.
+The oil lamps are considered auspicious symbols in Hinduism and is believed to ward off evil forces, and usher in prosperity and joy.
 People also burst fire crackers, and exchange sweets.
 Maavali is a traditional firework made from burnt palmyra flowers and spun around to create sparks.

-In Hindu temples, special pujas are performed and a lamp cauldron is usually lit to commemorate the festival.
+In Hindu temples, special pujas are performed and a lamp cauldron is usually lit on the occasion of the festival.
 In Tiruvannamalai, the festival is marked by the lighting of a large ghee lamp atop the Arunachala hill.
 Millions of devotees participate in the car festival of Arunachalesvara Temple at Tiruvannamalai and circumambulate the hill.

 On the occasion of Thrikarthika, oil lamps are lit after sunset.
 The lamps are decorated by leaves from coconut and mango trees and placed on banana stems.
 Special dishes are prepared, and offerings are made to cattle.